John 21

 [15] Therefore, when they had breakfast, Jesus says to Simon Peter, Simon, [son] of John, love you Me more than these?
 He says to Him, Yes, Lord; Thou know that I dearly love Thee.
 He says to him, Feed My lambs.

 “He says to Him, Yes, Lord; Thou know that I dearly love Thee.”
-As the verse has told, Peter himself, as a disciple of the beloved Son of God, has said clearly here that the beloved Son of God knows everything and His knowledge is beyond every human can understand; and also, Peter himself has said things to confirm to the beloved Son of God that his love towards the beloved Son of God is greater than anyone can have; let everyone notice from his answer, “I dearly love Thee,” the love that is greater than normal he has for the Lord.
+As the verse has told, Peter himself, as a disciple of the beloved Son of God, has said clearly here that the beloved Son of God knows everything and His knowledge is beyond what every human can understand.
+And also, Peter himself has said things to confirm to the beloved Son of God that his love towards the beloved Son of God is greater than anyone can have; let everyone notice from his answer, “I dearly love Thee,” the love that is greater than normal he has for the Lord.

 [16] He says to him again a second time, Simon, [son] of John, love you Me?
 He says to Him, Yes, Lord; Thou know that I dearly love Thee.
 He says to him, Tend My sheep.